digitalronin/mysql-replicator/README.md

 * the current localhost user can ssh to the db master
 * your mysql administrator user is called 'root', locally and on the db master
 * root user has the same password on this host and the master server
-* mysql is on the local user''s path
+* mysql is on the local user's path
-* mysql and mysqldump are on the remote ssh user''s path
+* mysql and mysqldump are on the remote ssh user's path
 * replication permissions from the local host to the db master are already setup
 * mysql is running on the default port (3306)
-* ssh is on the current user''s path
+* ssh is on the current user's path
 * db character set is UTF-8
 * any ssh config settings for the host are set in a ~/.ssh/config file